You’ve been accepted to Indiana University of Pennsylvania (IUP) at Punxsutawney — Congratulations!

 Spring orientation replaces attendance at our residential summer Orientation program.
 Spring Orientation is nonresidential (students commute from home or make their own reservations at local hotels).
 Spring Orientations run from 8:00 a.m.–9:00 p.m.
 Saturday and from 8:00 a.m.–5:00 p.m. on Sunday.

 Summer Orientation occurs on weekdays during late May through mid-July.
 The summer programs on the Indiana campus are residential (even for fall commuters) for everyone but married students or students who are parents.
-Summer Orientation programs run from 7:00 a.m. the first day through 5:00 p.m. the second day, including evening and overnight, so please plan accordingly.
+Summer Orientation programs run from 7:00 a.m. the first day through 5:00 p.m. the second day, including evening and overnight, so please plan accordingly (with the exception of July 28-29 which runs on a modified schedule).

 Plan to attend one of the two Honors College designated dates: